-Judaic Studies is an interdisciplinary major designed to foster broad comprehension of the history and development of Jewish civilization from its Ancient Near-Eastern origins through present times.
-Course work drawn from a variety of academic departments allows students to appreciate the diversity of Jewish life and culture as it has evolved in both Western and and non-Western societies.
+Judaic studies is an interdisciplinary major designed to foster broad comprehension of the history and development of Jewish civilization from its Ancient Near-Eastern origins through present times.
+Coursework drawn from a variety of academic departments allows students to appreciate the diversity of Jewish life and culture as they evolved in both Western and non-Western societies.

 Judaism is a tradition with a rich and varied history that spans more than 3,000 years.
-To explore Judaic studies is to open a window onto a world which has influenced our own world in many important ways: Judaism's pivotal role in the development of major world religions (Christianity and Islam), and its importance for understanding the politics of the modern Middle East, are among a number of important examples.
+To explore Judaic studies is to open a window onto a world that has influenced our own world in many important ways: Judaism's pivotal role in the development of major world religions (Christianity and Islam) and its importance for understanding the politics of the modern Middle East are among a number of important examples.

 Local Jewish services and events and activities of interests can be found at Congregation Beth Tikvah in Carlisle as well as at the United Jewish Community and Jewish Community Center in nearby Harrisburg.
 And Dickinson has three partner programs that take students abroad to Israel.

 "I love being a religion major, because it is so interdisciplinary.
 In fact, I received a Judaic studies major and Middle Eastern studies minor by accident!
 I have the freedom to take classes in other departments and still get credits for my major.
 I also have close connections with many of the professors in the department, even if I only took one class with them."

 University of Pennsylvania

 Where Our Students Have Interned

 Illinois Holocaust Museum and Education Center

 Cumberland County CASA

 Dickinson College / Center for Service, Spirituality & Social Justice